saibulusu/saibulusu.github.io/README.md

 # Projects
 **SMBIOS Parser**
 Windows Command Line tool to parse the SMBIOS Table.
 Can view each structure in the table and metadata about the structure, as seen in the [specification](https://www.dmtf.org/sites/default/files/standards/documents/DSP0134_3.0.0.pdf).
+Technologies Used: C++, Visual Studio.

+**MapReduce** - Introduction to Operating Systems
+Implementation of the framework for MapReduce, which parses many large files using multithreading and locks.
+Technologies Used: C, Vim, tmux.

+**File System Checker** - Introduction to Operating Systems with Rehan Madhugiri
+Implemented a file system checker for the xv6 operating system.
+Extra features include revisions made to the file system image in order to restore consistency.
+Technologies Used: C, Vim, tmux.

+**Smash** - Introduction to Operating Systems
+Implementation of a shell that provides sequential and parallel commands, denoted by ; and & respectively.
+Technologies Used: C, Vim, tmux.

+**Maskon-Maskoff** - Microsoft Intern Hack for Social good with JP Ungaretti, Linda Zhao, and Amber Li.
+Created a dashboard and managed the database for an app that analyzes a picture of people during a pandemic and determines a safety score based on the number of people who wore a mask.
+Technologies Used (by me): Cosmos DB, Power BI, DAX.